Raising Capital

 1. Tailor Your Value Proposition to Emerging Trends

-• Example: A SaaS startup focusing on remote team management can emphasize how its solution supports the increasing trend of hybrid work models.
+• Example: A SaaS company focusing on remote team management can position itself as essential to the growing hybrid work trend.

 2. Demonstrate Scalability in Growing Markets